EMDR Therapy in Oregon

 -

-Like CBT, EMDR is goal-oriented, evidence-based, and focused on helping you feel better in the present.
+Like CBT, EMDR Therapy is goal-oriented, evidence-based, and focused on helping you feel better in the present.

 It also includes identifying negative beliefs (like “I’m not safe” or “I’m not good enough”) and replacing them with more helpful ones.